iozheg/JSDocTypeGenerator/README.md

 ### Unit tests

 Unit tests cover only type generation.
 It's supposed that correct JSON provided to type generator.
 Test JSONs has some complex examples but there can be uncovered cases.
-See test file and mocks.js for examples.
+See test fileы and mocks.js for examples.

 ## Deployment